CarpeDatumInc/tm1helper/README.md

 * [TM1Compare](http://www.TM1Compare.com) for rapidly analyzing differences in a multi server environment and migrating those changes between servers
 * [TM1Connect](http://www.TM1Connect.com) enables direct live ODBC access to TM1 cube data from standard relationally aware tools such as Tableau, Qlik, PowerBI, MicroStrategy, etc.

+## Release 1.0.2

+* Updated all rule and process functions to include the full set of Planning Analytics functions.
+* Fixed a compatibility issue with the CDC Dark theme in the new versions of VSCode
+* Moved Set View Datasource to generic TM1 Process Codeblocks   (thanks A. Sutcliffe!)

 ## Features